williamjuan027/angular-animations-explorer/assets/post-content/advanced/route/route.content.md

   }
 ```

 In order to get the additional parameter and use it in our animation, we will have to modify the `prepareRoute` function to return the additional parameter.
-Instead of returning the router’s state, we will use the `activatedRouteData` property to access the `data` object and select the `animation` property.
+Instead of returning the router's state, we will use the `activatedRouteData` property to access the `data` object and select the `animation` property.

 ```ts
 prepareRoute(outlet: RouterOutlet) {